Planarian: Regeneration

-Planarian regeneration combines new tissue production with reorganization to the existing anatomy, morphallaxis.
+Planarian regeneration combines new tissue production with reorganization to the existing anatomy through the process of morphallaxis.
 The rate of tissue regrowth varies between species, but in frequently used lab species, functional regenerated tissues are available already 7–10 days following tissue amputation.
 Regeneration starts following an injury that require the growth of a new tissue.
 Neoblasts localized near the injury site proliferate to generate a structure of differentiating cells called blastema.
 Neoblasts are required for new cell production, and they therefore provide the cellular basis for planarian regeneration.
 Cell signaling mechanisms provide positional information that regulates the cell types and tissues that are produced from the neoblasts in regeneration.
 Many signaling molecules that provide positional information to neoblasts, in regeneration and homeostasis, are expressed in muscle cells.
 Following injury, muscle cells throughout the body can alter the expression of genes that encode molecules that provide positional information.
 Therefore, the activities of neoblasts and muscle cells following injuries are essential for successful regeneration.

 Historically, planarians have been considered "immortal under the edge of a knife."
 Very small pieces of the planarian, estimated to be as little as 1/279th of the organism it is cut from, can regenerate back into a complete organism over the course of a few weeks.
 New tissues can grow due to pluripotent stem cells that have the ability to create all the various cell types.
 These adult stem cells are called neoblasts, and comprise 20% or more of the cells in the adult animal.
 They are the only proliferating cells in the worm, and they differentiate into progeny that replace older cells.
-In addition, existing tissue is remodeled to restore symmetry and proportion of the new planaria that forms from a piece of a cut up organism.
+In addition, existing tissue is remodeled to restore symmetry and proportion of the new planarians that forms from a piece of a cut up organism.